urql-graphql/urql/CONTRIBUTING.md

 ## How do I set up the project?

 Luckily it's not hard to get started.
-You can install dependencie [using `pnpm`](https://pnpm.io/installation#using-corepack).
+You can install dependencies [using `pnpm`](https://pnpm.io/installation#using-corepack).
 Please don't use `npm` or `yarn` to respect the lockfile.